vagorsol/git-workshop/README.md

 # Git Workshop
 <span style="color:#555555">
-In which, mysteries hidden are revealed...
+In which, mysteries are revealed...
 </span>

 - - -